philanderson888/course-notes/cloud/README.md

 Cloud adds an extra layer of compliance to existing compliance records

-## PKI

-PKI provides CIA

-Confidentiality

-Integrity and non-repudiation

-Authentication

-### Symmetric

-Same key

-Fast

-AES

-Both must have same key - how do we exchange the keys?

-### Asymmetric

-2 keys

-See khan academy for symmetric and rsa asymmetric simple walkthrough

-Public encrypt : send info

-Private decrypt : receive info

-Very slow

-### SSL
+###  keys

-securely transfer key

-view public certificate on website
+- symmetric fast
+- asymmetric secure but slow

-use this certificate to create and encrypt a session key and send it to the server.
-Server decrypts with private key and session can begin.
+- ssl uses asymmetric certificate on server to create symmetric key securely and send to client which can decrypt and use

 ### Verifying validity of a site.